Wind River Indian Reservation: Mid-20th century to present

+Map of the Wind River Indian Reservation, with shown tribal land.

 In the 1970s and 1980s, oil and gas operators on the Wind River Indian Reservation were found to be stealing oil from the Eastern Shoshone and Northern Arapaho.
 In a coordinated scheme, companies extracted oil and paid some production royalties to tribes, while also secretly collecting and selling a separate supply of oil for which they paid no royalties.
 The exposé led to reforms.

 Of the population in 2011, 3,737 were Shoshone and 8,177 were Arapaho.
 There were 1888000 acre of tribal land with 180387 acre of wilderness area.
 In 2000, 6,728 (28.9%) were Native Americans (full or part) and of them 54% were Arapaho and 30% Shoshone.

 Wildlife conservation

 The Wind River Indian Reservation established a 180000 acre roadless area in the Wind River Range in the 1930s, several decades before the passage of the national Wilderness Act of 1964.
-The tribes have re-established populations of big game, such as moose, wolf, elk, mule deer, whitetail deer, bighorn sheep and pronghorn antelope, and have passed hunting regulations to conserve these species.
+The tribes have re-established populations of big game, such as moose, wolf, elk, mule deer, white-tailed deer, bighorn sheep and pronghorn, and have passed hunting regulations to conserve these species.